Skip to main content

 Cortisol the Rhythm of Wakefulness

 Cortisol is often cast as a villain, the “stress hormone,” but its role is vital.
 It follows a diurnal rhythm, peaking in the early morning to provide energy and focus for the day ahead.
-Throughout the day, its levels should gradually decline, reaching their lowest point in the evening to allow melatonin to take center stage. that cause cortisol to remain elevated into the night are a primary cause of sleep disturbances, creating a state of hyper-arousal that prevents the body from winding down.
+Throughout the day, its levels should gradually decline, reaching their lowest point in the evening to allow melatonin to take center stage.

 Growth Hormone the Restorative Agent

-The majority of your daily is released in pulses during the first few hours of deep, slow-wave sleep.
+The majority of your daily growth hormone is released in pulses during the first few hours of deep, slow-wave sleep.
 This is when the body performs its most critical repair work, from muscle tissue restoration to immune system maintenance.
 Poor sleep quality, especially a lack of deep sleep, significantly blunts this release.
 This creates a challenging cycle where poor sleep inhibits repair, and an unrepaired system struggles to achieve deep sleep.

 Sex Hormones the Modulators of Calm and Structure

 In women, progesterone has a direct sedative effect, promoting calmness and facilitating sleep onset.
 Estrogen helps regulate body temperature and supports the function of neurotransmitters involved in sleep.
 The fluctuations and eventual decline of these hormones during perimenopause and menopause are a well-documented cause of insomnia and night sweats.
+In men, healthy testosterone levels are associated with better sleep efficiency and the maintenance of deep sleep stages.
+Low testosterone can contribute to fragmented sleep and conditions like sleep apnea.

 These hormonal systems are deeply interconnected.
 A disruption in one can create a cascade of effects in the others.
 A hormonal protocol aims to restore balance to one or more of these areas, but its ultimate success is contingent on a lifestyle that respects and supports the natural rhythms they are designed to govern.